Student Rights and Responsibilities (Code of Conduct)

 Pomfret and Dunkirk.
 Conviction of a violation of such laws, statutes, or ordinances

-may be grounds for suspension or dismissal.
+may be grounds for suspension or expulsion/dismissal.
 The following conduct is prohibited:

-- Failing to comply with directions of University or town officials (This includes,
+- Failing to comply with reasonable directions of University or town officials (This

-but is not limited to faculty, staff, Residence Hall Director, Resident Assistant,
+includes, but is not limited to faculty, staff, Residence Hall Director, Resident

-police, security, safety, or fire officials carrying out properly assigned responsibilities).
+Assistant, security, safety, fire officials, or police officers carrying out properly

 - Failing to comply with the final decision of a judicial board or administrative action.